 Francesca Panetta is an Emmy winning director and artist.
-She is an industry leader in the the word of immersive and experimental storytelling.
-As an immersive artist and journalist she uses emerging technologies to innovate new forms that have social impact.
+She is an industry leader in the the word of immersive and experimental storytelling who uses emerging technologies to innovate new forms that have social impact.
 She has pioneered news forms of documentary and journalism leading teams in newsrooms and universities and winning awards for her innovative, richly layered and thoughtful work.

 She was a Creative Director in the MIT Center for Advanced Virtuality where she mades flagship pieces.
 Her most recent work concentrates on deepfakes and misinformation.

 Previous to MIT, she worked at the Guardian for over a decade where she pioneered new forms of journalism including interactive features, location-based augmented reality, and virtual reality leading the Guardian’s inhouse VR studio as Executive Editor.

 Originally hailing from a music and radio production background, she started her career making experimental features.
 Her work is recognised as highly crafted, layered and through-composed and inventive in form.

 In 2011, she built a series of locative GPS audio guides with Lucy Greenwell for their company Phantom Productions.
 She’s interested in the way sound changes your perception of the real world.

 Panetta’s works have won critical acclaim – receiving awards around the world, and touring the White House, Tribeca, Cannes, Sundance, and more.
 She was a 2019 Nieman Fellow at Harvard University.

 Technology opens up new possibilities engaging with audiences.
 Each new platform has its own specific affordances and Francesca spends time experimenting and finding the new storytelling methodologies for each.

 Her virtual reality work has explored embodied and first person storytelling, her augmented reality work challenges our perception of place altering it by layering in media, and her AI work investigates synthetic media and the blurring of reality.